appdev-lessons/contact-book-first-database/content.md

 ```

 Voilà!
 The `Contact` class has now inherited _hundreds_ of methods that will help us CRUD data in the `contacts` table.

+- In Ruby, when we use the `<` operator between two classes it means:
+- The class on the right is greater than the class on the left.
+  - Not quite.
+This operator means "inherit" in the case of classes.
+- Pass all of the methods from the class on the right into the class on the left.
+  - Yes!
+{: .choose_best #inheritance_1 title="Inheritance, 1" points="1" answer="2" }

 #### Reloading `rails console`